 How does it work?
 How do people react to it?
 How do I sell it?
 Maybe a gross generalization but those are the super high-level questions that will engage a sales-oriented persona.
 Messaging around how a product works and how it solves a user’s problem is what sales will drill down to find out.
 If those factors are a core part of your product messaging, you’re a step ahead.
 By doing this, you’re giving your sales team the bandwidth to build rapport and nurture relationships with their prospects and clients.

-B2B sales is all about relationship building and nurturing.
-A great sales rep is a partner to their clients and has line-of-sight into what is coming down their pipeline.
+B2B sales are all about relationship building and nurturing.
+A great sales rep is a partner to their clients and has a line-of-sight into what is coming down their pipeline.
 They’re proactive and support their clients’ departmental and corporate goals.

 Back to our manufacturer scenario.
 Including content in your webinar specifically geared to sales leadership will help with that important sales buy-in that will: